mcamath/mcamath.github.io/mcamc.md

 ## What is MCAMC?

 MCAMC brings an exciting new type of math competition to the middle school audience - one that involves working together as a team with your friends.
-In contrast most other competitions that only involve working independently, get ready for a day filled with collaboration and action!
+In contrast to most other competitions that only involve working independently, get ready for a day filled with collaboration and action!

 ## Important Dates